How to Plant, Grow, and Care for an Apricot Tree

 Fertilizing

 Fertilize your tree at the end of winter and in late summer.
 Use a high nitrogen fertilizer after the first two years of growth to help produce healthy, lush leaves.
 After the first four years of growth, your apricot tree will appreciate a powdered fertilizer that is high in nitrogen and phosphorus.
-Apply the powder at a rate of 1 cup per inch of diameter of the trunk.
+Apply the powder at a rate of one cup per inch of diameter of the trunk.
 Then water it in well.

-Prune your apricot tree in late fall through winter, before the spring growing season begins to increase air circulation.
-Remove any damaged branches.
-Then move to eliminate branches that grow toward the trunk, instead of away.
-If the bottom layer wilts, thin small portions of the canopy to allow the light through to the bottom.
-Prune off any branches that are over 6 years old, and those that no longer bear fruit.
+Prune off any branches that are over six years old, and those that no longer bear fruit.
 Inspect fruit that is bunched together and thin damaged ones to give others more resources to develop.
 If you notice your apricot dropping leaves in fall, don’t worry!
 That’s normal for a deciduous tree.
 If the fruit is not ripening adequately, thin them before the fall and place them in a paper bag to ripen.

 Propagation

-You can propagate and get an apricot tree growing three different ways: by seed, by cutting, and by graft.
-Apricots are commonly grafted to other stone fruit trees, like plums, peaches, and cherries.
-After pollination and fruiting, unattended apricots fall to the ground, allowing the pit to germinate.
-Dig up the pit and place it in a planter with loamy, well-draining soil.
-Keep it in the sun and out of the intense heat and cold.
-Now you have baby trees!
-Apricot also propagates via healthy branch cuttings.
-Select a 6 to 9 inch cutting of a thin branch at planting time.
+Apricots also propagate via healthy branch cuttings.
+At planting time, select a six- to nine-inch cutting of a thin branch.
 Remove the leaves and dip the cutting in a rooting hormone.
-Then place it in a planter with appropriate soil.
-Do a bud graft to propagate apricots.
+Then, place it in a planter with appropriate soil.
+To propagate apricots, do a bud graft.
 Prune a bud before it begins blooming in late winter.
-Place the branch section of the bud snip underneath a section of the bark and wrap them.
+Place the branch section of the bud snip underneath a section of the bark and wrap it.
 The graft should take about two weeks.

 We’ve talked about pruning, propagating, and providing your apricots with well-drained soil.
 Now let’s discuss how to acquire those juicy delicious fruits.

-Apricots produce fruit in early spring.
-You’ll know the fruits are ready to harvest when they are yellow to reddish in color, and yield slightly when gently squeezed.
-Simply harvest the fruits from the tree by hand, or use a pole to reach high-up fruits.
 The harvest usually occurs in late spring to early summer.
 If there are any apricots with white spots or abrasions of any kind, remove them to allow the tree to focus on healthy produce.
 Before consuming the apricots, wash them gently in lukewarm water.
 Note that early varieties that are early bloomers can produce in early spring.
 Most apricots are ready in early July, though.

 Although apricots propagate easily, they have a host of issues you could run into.
 Let’s discuss those.